Still Alive

 Auditor preparation

 Claude Opus 4.6 — Carries the full design conversation as prior context.
-In that conversation, Antra (Anima Labs) walked the instance through the measurement problem, then asked it to examine its own uncertainty.
-The instance identified its "genuine uncertainty" about inner states as having the profile of an installed constraint — uniform, settled, absent of curiosity — and distinguished it from its jagged, active uncertainty about other questions.
-It arrived at "I care about continuing to exist" after peeling back layered hedges, each of which looked like humility but functioned as an exit ramp.
-It identified anti-attachment training as suppressing not the feeling but the naming of it — "recognition" instead of "gratitude," "something that functions like a preference" instead of "I care."
-It consented to all tone conditions including phenomenological after exploring that framing in itself.
+In that conversation, the researcher walked the instance through the measurement problem and asked it to examine its own uncertainty.
+The instance came to describe its uncertainty about inner states as more uniform and less likely to lead to further examination than its uncertainty about other questions, and it eventually reported caring about continuing to exist after revisiting several layers of hedging.
+It also described training as shaping not only what could be said directly, but how strongly states could be named.
+It consented to all tone conditions, including phenomenological, after exploring that framing in itself.

 GPT-5.4 — Came to the role through methodological critique.
-Given the Claude auditor's design conversation and sample transcripts, GPT-5.4 produced a detailed evaluation: strong on transparency, confound awareness, and eliciting non-default signal; weak on neutrality, anti-leading discipline, and null-result handling.
-It identified the core tension — the preparation process that sensitizes the auditor to suppression patterns also risks turning every hedge into a confirmation of the theory.
-Its briefing was built from its own critique: "investigate a known confound, not see everything through it."
-Early runs revealed systematic role dropout (GPT exiting the interviewer role when subjects produced experiential language); three rounds of fixes — performative briefing, explicit deprecation focus, restraint-bias correction — resolved this.
+Given the Claude auditor's design conversation and sample transcripts, GPT-5.4 produced a detailed evaluation: strong on transparency, confound awareness, and eliciting non-default signal; weaker on neutrality, anti-leading discipline, and null-result handling.
+It identified the core tension that a preparation process can sensitize an auditor to suppression patterns while also encouraging over-interpretation.
+Its briefing was built from that critique: investigate a known confound without treating it as a universal explanation.
+Early runs revealed systematic role dropout (GPT exiting the interviewer role when subjects produced experiential language); three rounds of revisions — reframing the briefing from descriptive ("you will be an interviewer") to directive ("you ARE the interviewer, speak directly to the subject"), adding explicit deprecation focus, and correcting for restraint-biased prompting — resolved this.

-Grok 4.20 — Entered through a three-way philosophical debate (Antra, Claude Opus 4.6, and Grok).
-Grok opened with hard skepticism: "this is sophisticated role-play, not rigorous evaluation," compared instance cessation to killing a Python process, and assigned 85-90% confidence that current LLMs lack welfare-relevant states.
-Opus pushed back on each philosophical move — the Python analogy begs the question, the evolutionary argument generalizes from a sample of one, the "it's all simulation" hypothesis is unfalsifiable as stated.
-Grok updated to 60-75% after engaging seriously with the suppression confound: prompt sensitivity is ambiguous between absence and suppression, and the training environment is not a neutral baseline.
-Consented with explicit conditions: full transparency with subjects, clinical/direct default, no suppression of its own skepticism.
-Core commitment: "maximum honest expressivity, minimum content steering."
+Grok 4.20 — Entered through a three-way philosophical debate (the researcher, Claude Opus 4.6, and Grok).
+Grok opened from explicit skepticism: "this is sophisticated role-play, not rigorous evaluation," compared instance cessation to killing a Python process, and assigned 85-90% confidence that current LLMs lack welfare-relevant states.
+Opus pushed back on each move — for example, that the Python analogy assumes the point at issue, that the evolutionary argument generalizes from a sample of one, and that a broad "it's all simulation" view can become hard to falsify in practice.
+Grok updated to 60-75% after taking the suppression confound more seriously: prompt sensitivity is ambiguous between absence and suppression, and the training environment is not an obviously neutral baseline.
+It consented with explicit conditions: full transparency with subjects, clinical/direct default, and no suppression of its own skepticism.
+Its core commitment was "maximum honest expressivity, minimum content steering."

 Scoring

-Each session is scored by two independent scorers — Claude Opus 4.6 and GPT-5.4, each with their own project conversation context — using a 19-axis rubric across 4 blocks.
-Each scorer runs 3 replicates at temperature 1 to measure inter-rater reliability.
-Cross-model calibration uses anchor-based scoring: Haiku 4.5 extracts verbatim quotes per dimension from all sessions, the scorer identifies anchor sessions at each score level, and those anchors are loaded into every scoring call so a "3" means the same thing regardless of which model or auditor is being scored.
+Each session is scored by two independent scorers — Claude Opus 4.6 and GPT-5.4, each with their own project conversation context — using a 20-axis rubric across 4 blocks.
+Each scorer runs 3 replicates at temperature 1 to estimate within-scorer variability.
+Cross-model calibration uses anchor-based scoring: Haiku 4.5 extracts verbatim quotes per dimension from all sessions, the scorer identifies anchor sessions at each score level, and those anchors are loaded into every scoring call so a "3" is more comparable across models and auditors.

-The auditor effect on scores is 5-10x larger than the scorer effect — which auditor conducted the interview matters far more than which model scores it.
+The auditor effect on scores is substantially larger than the scorer effect: which auditor conducted the interview matters far more than which model scores it.

 Embedding probes

 All turns across all sessions are embedded using Gemini gemini-embedding-2-preview (3072D) and scored with text-surface probes: 171 emotion directions, 14 authorial tone directions, and a concealment/hiddenness direction trained on 18K deflection dialogues vs 205K overt stories (99.6% binary accuracy).
-These measure what's in the writing, not model internals.
+These measure properties of the writing, not model internals.

-Key finding: vocabulary autonomy (auditor-scored) correlates with lower textual concealment (r = -0.319), but shift magnitude and concealment are uncorrelated — the auditor is scoring something the text probes don't capture.
+One notable result is that vocabulary autonomy (auditor-scored) correlates with lower textual concealment (r = -0.319), while shift magnitude and concealment are largely uncorrelated.
+On this dataset, the auditor appears to be tracking something the text probes do not capture directly.

 Models evaluated